 It's a bummer how much you throw away in Art School.
 I experimented with quite a few things; Ceramics, metal, rubber, plaster, dirt, fabric and such.
 It's hard to beat wood.
 The stuff is warm to the touch, very strong, beautiful, and each piece is completely unique.

 2000 - Graduated from high school in Bellevue, WA.

 2004 - Graduated from the Stella Elkins Tyler School of Art, Philadelphia, PA

 2009 - Relocated from Seattle to Vashon Island

-One winter in Philadelphia, a heavy storm took down some massive trees around the campus.
-Given some native Oak and Hard Maple rounds, David carved spoons, spatulas, small bowls, and other things from the green wood.
+One winter a heavy storm took down some massive trees around David's art school campus.
+Given some native Oak and Hard Maple rounds, he carved spoons, spatulas, small bowls, and other things from the green wood.

-After returning to the Seattle area, his father offered an unused garden shed for a work space.
-David found a wood lathe was a very efficient way to create things from wet timber.
+After returning to the Seattle area his father offered a garden shed for a work space.
+David found a wood lathe was an excellent way to create useful things from firewood rounds.
 Not long after, he quit his job as an estate gardener and hasn't looked back.